yktoo/yktoo.com/content/blog/0233/index.en.md

 ## 3. High SSD capacity {#step-3}

 If your drive is almost full, the system can experience big difficulties with allocating a free page.
-This leads to [write amplification][wiki:en:Write_amplification] and can negatively impact SSD lifetime.
+This leads to {{< wiki "Write_amplification" "en" "write amplification" >}} and can negatively impact SSD lifetime.

 ## 4. SSD mount options {#step-4}